jvgeorge007-design/BodyButler/replit.md

 ```
 Preferred communication style: Simple, everyday language.
 Focus areas for improvement: UI polish and master prompt refinement for better user engagement ("stickiness").
+Navigation behavior: Navigation bar tabs should always navigate to respective pages, even when pop-ups or modals are open.
 ```